Understanding Bloating and Your FoodMarble Results

 Important Takeaway

-Your AIRE 2 gives valuable insight into fermentation, but it’s only one piece of the puzzle.
-By combining breath testing with careful symptom and lifestyle logging, you can better understand the multiple factors that contribute to bloating — helping you take more control over your digestive health.
+Your AIRE 2 gives you valuable insight into fermentation — but that’s just one part of your digestive story.
+By combining breath testing with consistent symptom and lifestyle logging, you can uncover the other pieces of the puzzle.

 Thank you!